-The Plan was amended and restated generally effective January 1, 2009 to provide for changes in the law since the Plan was last restated effective January 1, 2008.
-The 2009 restatement also incorporated a prior amendment to the Plan which reduced the rate of safe harbor contributions effective January 1, 2010.
+The Plan was restated and subsequently amended generally effective January 1, 2009 to provide for changes in the law since the Plan was last restated effective January 1, 2008.

 Administration - The Benefits Trust Committee of the Gaylord Entertainment Company 401(k) Savings Plan is responsible for the administration and operation of the Plan.
 Lincoln Financial Group (the "Recordkeeper") has been retained to provide recordkeeping services for the Plan.
 Wilmington Trust Company (the "Trustee") is responsible for the custody and management of the Plan's assets.